 The team will then use the information they have gathered to complete a Decision Support Tool.
 This looks at 12 different types of need (for example, mobility, nutrition and behaviour) to help decide on the nature, complexity, intensity and unpredictability of your needs.

 The multidisciplinary team will then make a recommendation to the relevant NHS Clinical Commissioning Group (CCG) as to whether you have a primary health need.
 This will determine whether you are eligible for Continuing Healthcare.

 More information about the assessment

 You are allowed to have someone with you during your assessment.
 It can be very helpful to have a family member or friend present to help you communicate your needs and take notes.

 For more detailed information about the Checklist and the Decision Support Tool, read the national framework for NHS Continuing Healthcare.

 Fast Track Tool

-If you’re looking after someone who has urgent needs – because their condition is deteriorating rapidly due to a terminal illness, for example – a Fast Track Tool (known as a Fast Track Assessment in Wales) is used instead of the Decision Support Tool to confirm eligibility.
+If you’re looking after someone who has urgent needs – because their condition is deteriorating rapidly due to a terminal illness, for example – a Fast Track Tool is used instead of the Decision Support Tool to confirm eligibility.